About SerialCheck

 Why we built this

-SerialCheck was created to change that.
-By giving everyday Australians a straightforward place to register serial numbers before something goes wrong, and a way to flag items when it does, we make it harder for stolen property to be resold without being recognised.
+SerialCheck was created to close that gap.
+By giving everyday Australians a straightforward place to register serial numbers before something goes wrong, and a way to flag items when it does, we make it harder for stolen property to be resold without being recognised — and easier for rightful owners to prove what's theirs.

 How it works